eshrh/ames/README.md

     * `sh ~/path/to/ames.sh -s`: prompt for an interactive screenshot selection
     * `sh ~/path/to/ames.sh -a`: repeat the previous screenshot selection.
 If there is no previous selection, default to -s.
     * `sh ~/path/to/ames.sh -w`: screenshot the currently active window (requires xdotool)

+## Notes
+Audio is by default stored with the opus codec at a 32k bitrate.
+If you are recording music and would like better audio quality in exchange for larger files, you can change this on line 155.